Linda M. Hasselstrom in her

 In which Linda explains rendezvous re-enactment camping: describing the tipis, the period clothing, the articles of daily living, how camp life works, and why people are drawn to it.

-Chapter called "The Cowboy and the Ride"
+The chapter called "The Cowboy and the Ride"

 pages 49 through 67 (Anniversary Edition)